Hlinbit/hBook/design/gpss_on_k8s/Usage.md

 The CRD `gpsscluster` is used to define the resource type for a GPSS cluster on Kubernetes.
 It contains the following fields:

 - size: define the number of instances in the cluster.
+Its value must be greater than or equal to 0.
-- image: define the GPSS image link.
+- image: define the GPSS image.
+For images from a remote repository, it is the image URL with tag.
+For local images, it is image name with tag.
-- service: Define the types of GPSS and Gpfdist services in the cluster.
+- service: Define the types of GPSS and Gpfdist services in the cluster, including `LoadBalancer`, `ClusterIP`, and `NodePort`.
 - resources: Define the resource requests and limits for each GPSS instance when it is created.
-- pull_policy: The policy for pulling the GPSS image, including Always, IfNotPresent, and Never.
+- pull_policy: The policy for pulling the GPSS image, including `Always`, `IfNotPresent`, and `Never`.
 - pull_secret: The name of the secret containing the authentication information for pulling the GPSS image.
 - gpss_config: GPSS instance startup configuration in JSON format.
-For details, please refer to the GPSS documentation.
+For details, please refer to the [GPSS documentation](https://docs.vmware.com/en/VMware-Greenplum-Streaming-Server/index.html).

 ```yaml
 apiVersion: gpss.gpdb.io/v1